SciML/DiffEqDocs.jl/docs/src/solvers/sde_solve.md

   Milstein method for commutative noise problems.
 Defaults to solving the Ito problem, but `RKMilCommute(interpretation=:Stratonovich)` makes it solve the Stratonovich problem.†
-- `SRA` - The strong Order 1.5 methods for additive Ito and Stratonovich SDEs due to Rossler.
+- `SRA` - adaptive strong Order 1.5 methods for additive Ito and Stratonovich SDEs.
   Default tableau is for SRA1.
 Can handle non-diagonal and scalar additive noise.
-- `SRI` - The strong Order 1.5 methods for diagonal/scalar Ito SDEs due to Rossler.
+- `SRI` - The strong Order 1.5 methods for diagonal/scalar Ito SDEs.
   Default tableau is for SRIW1.
 - `SRIW1` - An optimized version of SRIW1.
 Strong Order 1.5 for diagonal/scalar
   Ito SDEs.†
 - `SRA1` - An optimized version of SRA1.
 Strong Order 1.5 for additive Ito and